Liza! Liza!

 Liza!
 Liza! (later reissued as Liza Minnelli Sings the Sensational Hit from the Film 'Cabaret' Maybe This Time) is the debut studio album by American singer and actress Liza Minnelli, released by Capitol Records on October 12, 1964.
 The album features Minnelli's interpretations of twelve popular standards.
 Its release capitalized on the significant publicity surrounding Minnelli following her critical acclaim in the theater, particularly her recent Tony Award-winning performance in the Broadway musical Flora the Red Menace.

 The album's production was helmed by arranger and conductor Peter Matz.
 Recording sessions took place over three months in mid-1964 at Capitol's studio in New York City.
 A significant aspect of the project was Minnelli's early collaboration with the songwriting duo John Kander and Fred Ebb, which would become one of the most defining partnerships of her career.

 Liza!
 Liza! was met with immediate enthusiasm from music trade publications upon its release, with critics praising the surprising maturity, vocal power, and distinctive style of the young performer.
 The album is notable for containing an early recording of "Maybe This Time" a Kander and Ebb composition that would later become Minnelli's signature song.
 The debut sold half million copies in the US.

 Background

 Liza Minnelli recorded the songs for the album while still a teenager.
 At seventeen, she had already starred in the Off-Broadway revival of Best Foot Forward, for which she recorded several songs from the soundtrack.
 The following year, she earned her first Tony Award for Best Leading Actress in a Musical for her performance in the Broadway musical Flora the Red Menace.
-The publicity generated by her vocal and acting abilities led to television appearances and the recording of a single on the Cadence Records label, "You Are For Loving", whic sold 500,000 copies.
+The publicity generated by her vocal and acting abilities led to television appearances and the recording of a single on the Cadence Records label, "You Are For Loving", which sold 500,000 copies.
 On the strength of this, Capitol signed the singer and slowly began issuing several singles targeted to Minnelli's age group and later committed to a whole album.
 These singles were recorded over the summer of 1963 in New York.